 In my previous post I described what is a Texas Veterans Land Board Mortgage Loan (TVLB) or Veterans Housing Assistance Program (VHAP) as they are otherwise known.
 In this post I will cover how to qualify for this loan.
-Here are the details but if you would like to start the qualification process you may fill out our online application here or just call our office at (832) 303-5693 and a Texas Vet Loan specialist would be happy to assist you.
+Here are the details but if you would like to start the qualification process you may fill out our online application here or just our contact page and a Texas Vet Loan specialist would be happy to assist you.

 Who may qualify to participate in the Texas Veterans Loan Programs: